Home

 Homegrown Gratitude

 The Michigan Theater has a deep appreciation for the contributors to its growth, and for the Ann Arbor community that it serves so well.
-Plaques and pictures remind visitors of the commitment and dedication that has saved, restored, and maintained the theater.
+Plaques and pictures in the different lobbies remind visitors of the commitment and dedication that has saved, restored, and maintained the theater.

 The hallway to the Screening Room includes the Ford Gallery of Ann Arbor Founders, a fascinating collection of historical facts and images.
 You'll learn such things as where the "Ann" in Ann Arbor came from and what other movie theaters used to be in the city.
 You'll also see the lettering from the 1950's-era marquee that generated feelings of nostalgia when it was replaced by the current marquee.